avasireddi3/avasireddi3/README.md

 ## Hi there 👋

+My name is Aditya Vasireddi and I am an aspiring analytics engineer interested in all things data!

 <!--
 **avasireddi3/avasireddi3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.